chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2024
 Hongjin Lin, Naveena Karusala, **Chinasa T. Okolo**, Catherine D’Ignazio, and Krzysztof Gajos. " 'Come to us first': Centering Community Organizations in Artificial Intelligence for Social Good Partnerships."
 To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, 2024.

+**Chinasa T. Okolo** and Hongjin Lin.
+"Explainable AI in Practice: Practitioner Perspectives on AI for Social Good and User Engagement in the Global South."
+To appear in the _ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO)_, 2024.

 **Chinasa T. Okolo**.
 "Operationalizing Comprehensive Data Governance in Africa."
 To appear in the _African Journal of Sustainable Development (AJSD) Special Issue: “Redefining African Futures: The State, Resilience, and Pathways to Progress._" Edited in partnership with the UN Office of the Special Advisor on Africa (OSAA) and the UN Sustainable Development Solutions Network (SDSN).
 2024.

 Kadijatou Diallo, Jonathan Smith, **Chinasa T. Okolo**, Dorcas Nyamwaya, Jonas Kgomo, and Richard Ngamita.
 "African Case Studies in AI Policy Development."
 In the _Data for Policy Conference_, Data & Policy, Cambridge University Press, 2024.